 A portion of our capital stock is excess, meaning it is not required as a condition to being a member and is not currently capitalizing Mission Asset Activity.
 Excess capital stock provides a base of capital to manage financial leverage at prudent levels, augments loss protections for bondholders, and may be used to capitalize a portion of growth in Mission Assets.
-At June 30, 2020, the amount of excess stock, as defined by our Capital Plan, was \$413 million, an increase of \$376 million from year-end 2019.
-The balance of excess stock grew in the second quarter as many Advances matured or prepaid.
-The increase in GAAP and regulatory capital balances and the related capital-to-assets ratios was primarily due to members purchasing \$2.1 billion of capital stock to support Advance growth in the first quarter of 2020.
-The purchases of capital stock were offset by our repurchase of \$950 million of excess stock in the second quarter of 2020.
+At September 30, 2020, the amount of excess stock, as defined by our Capital Plan, was \$413 million, an increase of \$376 million from year-end 2019.
+The balance of excess stock grew as many Advances matured or prepaid in the second and third quarters.
+The decrease in GAAP and regulatory capital balances was primarily due to our repurchase of \$2.0 billion of excess capital stock and members' redemption of \$0.6 billion of stock in 2020.
+The repurchase and redemption of capital stock were partially offset by members' purchases of capital stock to support Advance growth at the end of the first quarter.